-When the Prophet ﷺ met members of the Al-Khazraj tribe at Hajj, two years before the hijra, six converted to Islam but there was no bay’a.
+When the Prophet ﷺ met members of the Al-Khazraj tribe at Hajj, two years before the hijra, six converted to Islam but there was no bay’ah.
 The following year ten members of Al-Khazraj and two from Al-Aws met with the Prophet ﷺ at Hajj and all were Muslim.
-When the Prophet ﷺ saw that their number had increased and that they had started to convert members of their traditional enemy the Al-Aws tribe, he ﷺ saw a potential for gaining authority in Yathrib, so he ﷺ took the first bay’a of Al-Aqaba from them and sent Mus’ab ibn Umayr with them to prepare the society for Islam.
+When the Prophet ﷺ saw that their number had increased, and that they had started to convert members of their traditional enemy the Al-Aws tribe, he ﷺ saw a potential for gaining authority in Yathrib, so he ﷺ took the first bay’ah of Al-Aqaba from them, and then despatched Mus’ab ibn Umayr to prepare the society of Yathrib for Islam.

-2- Bay’a is not taken from a child whereas belief in Islam is accepted from a child
+2- Bay’ah is not taken from a child whereas belief in Islam is accepted from a child

-Zubair ibn Al-Awwam asked his son Abdullah ibn Zubair to go to the Messenger of Allah ﷺ to give the bay’a.
+Zubair ibn Al-Awwam asked his son Abdullah ibn Zubair to go to the Messenger of Allah ﷺ to give the bay’ah.

 ثُمَّ جَاءَ وَهُوَ ابْنُ سَبْعِ سِنِينَ أَوْ ثَمَانٍ لِيُبَايِعَ رَسُولَ اللَّهِ صلى الله عليه وسلم وَأَمَرَهُ بِذَلِكَ الزُّبَيْرُ فَتَبَسَّمَ رَسُولُ اللَّهِ صلى الله عليه وسلم حِينَ رَآهُ مُقْبِلاً إِلَيْهِ ثُمَّ بَايَعَهُ

-This is different to accepting Islam because reaching puberty is not a condition for becoming Muslim.
-We know from the sirah that Ali ibn Abi Talib was the first boy to accept Islam and he hadn’t reached puberty.
+This is different to accepting Islam, because reaching puberty is not a condition for becoming Muslim.
+We know from the seerah that Ali ibn Abi Talib was the first boy to accept Islam and he hadn’t reached puberty.
 Ibn Kathir says, “And the first boy to accept Islam was Ali ibn Abi Talib; he was young then and had not reached puberty – as generally believed.”

-3- A bedouin requested to be relieved of his bay’a and wasn’t executed for apostasy
+3- A Bedouin requested to be relieved of his bay’ah and wasn’t executed for apostasy

-A bedouin came to the Prophet ﷺ and said, بَايِعْنِي عَلَى الإِسْلاَمِ “Please take my bay’a for Islam.”
-So the Prophet took from him the bay’a for Islam.
+A Bedouin came to the Prophet ﷺ and said, بَايِعْنِي عَلَى الإِسْلاَمِ “Please take my bay’ah for Islam.”
+So the Prophet took from him the bay’ah for Islam.
 He came the next day with a fever and said to the Prophet ﷺ أَقِلْنِي “Cancel my pledge.”
-But the Prophet (ﷺ) refused and when the bedouin went away, the Prophet said, الْمَدِينَةُ كَالْكِيرِ، تَنْفِي خَبَثَهَا، وَيَنْصَعُ طِيبُهَا “Madinah is like a pair of bellows (furnace): It expels its impurities and brightens and clears its good.”
+But the Prophet ﷺ refused and when the Bedouin went away, the Prophet said, الْمَدِينَةُ كَالْكِيرِ، تَنْفِي خَبَثَهَا، وَيَنْصَعُ طِيبُهَا “Madinah is like a pair of bellows (furnace): It expels its impurities and brightens and clears its good.”

-Sheikh Taqiudeen an-Nabhani comments on this hadith, “It would be wrong to claim that the Bedouin wanted to leave Islam by seeking relief from his bay’a rather than the obedience to the Head of State.
+Abdul-Qadeem Zaloom comments on this hadith, “It would be wrong to claim that the Bedouin wanted to leave Islam by seeking relief from his bay’ah rather than the obedience to the Head of State.
 This is because if this had been the case, his act would have been considered as apostasy, and the Messenger of Allah ﷺ would most certainly have killed him, since the punishment for the apostate is killing.
-The bay’a itself is not a bay’a for embracing Islam but for obedience.
+The bay’ah itself is not a bay’ah for embracing Islam but for obedience.
 Therefore, the Bedouin wanted to rid himself from his oath of obedience, not to apostasise.”

-Coming back to the question, “Since the bay’a for many of these tribes and individuals was given at the same time as accepting Islam does this mean bay’a was taken on belief?”
-What actually happened was that the bay’a was combined or made at the same time as the shahada to accept Islam.
-This is evident from Khalid bin Walid’s conversion to Islam as narrated in the Sirah of Ibn Hisham where Khalid first accepted Islam (submitted) and then gave the bay’a.
+So coming back to the original point that the tribes and individuals in Madinah gave bay’ah at the same time as accepting Islam, what actually happened was the bay’ah was combined, or made at the same time as the shahada to accept Islam.
+This is evident from Khalid bin Walid’s conversion to Islam, as narrated in the Seerah of Ibn Hisham where Khalid first accepted Islam (submitted) and then gave the bay’ah.

 فَتَقَدَّمَ خَالِدُ بْنُ الْوَلِيدِ ، فَأَسْلَمَ وَبَايَعَ

-“So Khalid bin Walid came forward and submitted and gave bay’a.”
+“So Khalid bin Walid came forward and submitted, then gave bay’ah.”

 Holy Qur’an, Surah Al-Mumtahana, ayah 12